ysugiarto/atmi-plusminus/README.md

 - Get your PHP ready!
 - Get your database ready!
 - Clone `develop-branch` in to your local repository.
+- Navigate into app directory.
+- Run `composer install` to install all dependencies.
 - Provide `.env` file in the root directory.
 If key is needed, generate using `php artisan key:generate`.
-- Run `composer install` to install all dependencies.
-- Run `php artisan migrate:refresh`.
+- Run `php artisan migrate:refresh --seed`.
-- Run `php artisan server` or use Herd or Valet to host the application.
+- Run `php artisan serve` or use Herd or Valet to host the application.